Strict irreducibility of Markov chains and ergodicity of skew products: Random ergodic theorems

 In the case of a finite state Markov chain Theorem \ref{random2} can be improved in the sense that pointwise convergence holds for all $L^{1}$-functions, cf. \cite[Corollary 2]{Buf01}.
 This is due to the fact that the averages over all paths of the Markov chain with a fixed first symbol can be encoded by a convenient Markov operator (which is also implicitly present in the computations of the proof of Theorem \ref{representation2}).
 Since in this case the averages considered in Theorem \ref{random2} are just a finite weighted sum of the ergodic averages of this operator, one may use the general ergodic theorem for Dunford-Schwartz operators to obtain pointwise convergence for all $L^{1}$-functions.
 In the general setting this approach seems to fail.
 A priori there is no argument at hand allowing to interchange integrating and taking the limit of the operator ergodic averages.
-It would therefore be interesting, if there is an alternative argument showing pointwise convergence for $L^{1}$-functions.
+It would therefore be interesting if there is an alternative argument showing pointwise convergence for $L^{1}$-functions.

-\textbf{Acknowledgements.} The authors would like to thank Alexander I. Bufetov and Anush Tserunyan for stimulating discussions, valuable hints and helpful remarks.
+\textbf{Acknowledgements.} The authors would like to thank Alexander I. Bufetov and Anush Tserunyan for stimulating discussions, valuable hints and helpful remarks as well as the anonymous referee for useful suggestions and comments.
 Felix Pogorzelski und Elias Zimmermann gratefully acknowledge support by the German Israeli Foundation for Scientific Research and Development (GIF, grant I-1485-304.6/2019).

 \textsc{Mathematical Institute, University of Leipzig}

 \textsc{Augustusplatz 10, 04109 Leipzig}